-Brenda (Brooklyn Haley, The Crossing, 4.7 Feet Down) and her friend Andi (Meghan Deanna Smith) are playing Slice & Dice, a horror-themed card game that appears to be along the lines of Magic: The Gathering.
+Brenda (Brooklyn Haley, The Crossing, Camp Twilight) and her friend Andi (Meghan Deanna Smith) are playing Slice & Dice, a horror-themed card game that appears to be along the lines of Magic: The Gathering.
 She draws a “Nurse” card.
 The film shows us how it plays out.

-She’s sent to take vitals on Ms. Beal (Maria Olsen, Ghost In The Graveyard, No Knock List) but instead finds herself stalked through the corridors by Dr. Monster (Noel Jason Scott, Lilith, Prey In Cold Blood).
+She’s sent to take vitals on Ms. Beal (Maria Olsen, Ghost In The Graveyard, No Knock List) but instead finds herself stalked through the corridors by Dr. Monster (Noel Jason Scott, Blade: The Iron Cross, Prey In Cold Blood).
 Can she survive?

 If you’ve seen films like X-Ray, the original Halloween 2 or the second Cold Prey film you know what to expect here.
 The film exploits its card game theme for a nice plot resolution that stays in character too.